YOU ARE YOU AND YOU IS FAB.

 A small stain or bit of dirt isn’t hard to remove from photos, but wrinkles are extremely difficult.
-You also might be surprised at the amount of time that it can take to clean up a boogie nose!
+Another tough culprit is white fuzz on black or dry skin/dandruff on black.
+You also might be surprised at the amount of time that it can take to clean up a boogie nose in Photoshop!
 Haha!
 Keeping little faces clean and clothes wrinkle-free are probably two of the most important things you can do for your family on photo day.

 Dress for the season

 Layers are so smart!
 We can always remove them during our session for different “looks.”
 However, dressing seasonally appropriate looks awesome and keeps you comfortable, which can definitely shine through in photos.
 It’s difficult to look comfortable when you’re cold!
 It’s much easier to do when it’s only for a few moments at a time, and you’ve got layers to put back on afterward.

 Accent curves with snug fits, etc.